simonvandekar/Reproducible/README.md

   - [Replicability](https://www.biorxiv.org/content/10.1101/066803v1) is
     a statistical feature (that we’re not talking about today).

-# Why R and R Markdown for Reproducible Research?
+# Why use R and R Markdown for Reproducible Research?

 ## Why?\!?